Antracot/TestInRest/README.md

 # TestInRest
 Demo project for Autumn QC Meetup.
-Developed on java wiht the of Rest Assured lib.
+Developed on java with the help of Rest Assured lib.

 HOW TO RUN
 1. Clone repository and open project in your java IDE (I work in IDEA).